-Although many Egyptian texts are highly symbolic and can be difficult to interpret today, they also contain a variety of spiritual practices that anyone can try, including mantras, techniques for self-awareness, and more, which appear below.
+Although many Egyptian texts are highly symbolic and can be difficult to interpret today, they also contain a variety of spiritual practices that anyone can try, including mantras, techniques for self-awareness, and more, are coming soon.
 A more detailed overview of Egypt’s connections to the Religion of the Sun can be found in the article, “Cultures Descended from the Civilization of the Sun.”

 - Eve Anne Elizabeth Reymond, The mythical origin of the Egyptian temple (Manchester: Barnes & Noble, 1969), 38.
 Reymond describes the myths of the primeval “first time” found in the inscriptions of the Temple of Edfu, including myths of how the primeval divine beings established a temple to the sun god.

 - Graham Hancock, Magicians of the gods: the forgotten wisdom of Earths lost civilization (London: Coronet, 2016), 170, 184.

 - Hindu legend speaks of the wisdom-bringer Manu, who is saved from a cataclysm by the deity Vishnu along with the Saptarishi (seven sages) in order to refound civilization after the flood.
 The story is found in section 185 of the Vana Parva of the Mahabharata among other places.

 - “Ziusudra,” Encyclopædia Britannica, accessed August 17, 2017, https://www.britannica.com/topic/Ziusudra.